 Comprehensive documentation of AI dangers to youth, including the named cases discussed in the sermon.

-Read the Full ReportChina Military AI
+Read the Full ReportRecent News Coverage

 Documentation of China's AI-powered military developments, social credit systems, and surveillance infrastructure.

-Robot Dogs & Humanoid Combat RobotsAnthropic Video
+Robot Dogs & Humanoid Combat RobotsUnderstanding AI's Black Box

 Anthropic's own explanation of why they don't fully understand their AI systems' outputs.